 We work from locations across London and online.
-Please see individual therapists' profiles in the "Our Team > About Us" section for their locations.
+Please see individual therapists' profiles in the "Team > About Us" section for their locations.
 Our groups are run in King's Cross, Islington and online via Zoom.
-For people who cannot access our services due to location or mobility issues we are offering therapy and skills classes sessions via video conferencing.
+For people who cannot access our services due to location and mobility issues or debilitating anxiety we are offering therapy and skills training via video conferencing.

-Not at all.
-The skills that are taught on our programmes can be of help if intense emotions, unmanageable distress or problematic behaviours interfere with your ability to be an effective human being, for example in the context of personal or professional relationships.
+The skills that are taught on our programmes can be of help if intense emotions, unmanageable distress, problematic behaviours and unstable relationships interfere with your ability to be an effective human being whether you have received a diagnosis or not.
 The skills will assist you in coping effectively with extreme emotional sensitivity, mood swings, problematic urges, ADHD, anger, depression, anxiety, intense relationships, impulsivity, and ultimately in building a "life worth living".
-DBT skills classes can also be of help if you simply want to increase your emotional literacy and understand how and why emotions drive you to behave in particular ways and how to be more effective in your relationships.

 - you will be made aware of the expectations of the programme of your choice,

-- you will be supported in identifying your goals for therapy and addressing motivation and commitment (if relevant),
+- you will be supported in identifying your goals for therapy and addressing motivation and commitment (if relevant).

 In some circumstances we may feel that a further assessment session is necessary or we may refer you to an alternative service that could provide more suitable support.